TaoPanLab/TaoPanLab.github.io/_news/ccgrid23.md

 ---

 Our research paper "An Empirical Study of Container Image Configurations and Their Impact on Start Times" was accepted at the 23rd IEEE/ACM International Symposium on Cluster, Cloud and Internet Computing  ([CCGRID](https://ccgrid2023.iisc.ac.in)).

+We analyzed 200,000 open-source Docker Hub images to understand how configurations impact container start times.
+Results?
+Start times vary widely (ms to seconds) in the same environment & no single dominant configuration feature determines a container's start time!